FREVA-CLINT/freva-service-config/README.md

 - Apache Solr
 - Redis
 - Keycloak Open ID Connect service via OpenLDAP federation
+- ElasticSearch

-Any changes to the configurations like MariaDB table definitions, Apache Solr `managed_schema.xml` file or Redis startup script should be done here.
+Any changes to the configurations like MariaDB table definitions, Apache Solr `managed_schema.xml` file, ElasticSearch `index_tempalte.json` file or Redis startup script should be done here.

 ## Utility script for preparing services.
 The ``dev-utils.py`` script provides useful commands to prepare the start of